 This is the reel’s ability to control the release of line when a fish gets hooked and pulls.
 It’s a friction controlling mechanism which allows you control of how hard the fish is going to have to fight for the bait.
 If it’s too loose, you lose line very quickly and run the risk of losing the fish.

 On the other hand, too tight and the line may snap much faster when under tension.
-The right drag system can spell the difference between a broken line or a landed catch.
+The right-drag system can spell the difference between a broken line and a landed catch.